Fairfax County police use new technology to solve decades-old cold cases

 Those markers are then entered into a genealogical database authorized for law enforcement use.

 Othram is working on the Jane Doe case.
-Mittleman says they were able to fully crowdfund the case within two days.
+Mittelman says they were able to fully crowdfund the case within two days.

 This will allow the lab to start testing, with the hope of bringing detectives one step closer to closing her case — and finally, bring this long chapter to a close for her family.